jduffield65/coppafish/docs/pipeline/get_reference_spots.md

     `nb.ref_spots.colors[s, r, c]` will be set to `-nb.basic_info.tile_pixel_value_shift` for all spots, `s`, if either `r` is not in `nb.basic_info.use_rounds` or `c` is not in `nb.basic_info.use_channels`.

-    This is because it is impossible for an actual pixel to have this intensity due to clipping done in the [*extract* step](extract.md) when
+    This is because it is impossible for an actual pixel to have this intensity, due to clipping done in the [*extract* step](extract.md) when
     [saving the tiles](../code/utils/npy.md#coppafish.utils.npy.save_tile).
     So basically, this is an integer version of `nan`.